katholiek-onderwijs-vlaanderen/sri4node/README.md

 Below is a description of the different types of functions that you can use in the configuration of sri4node.
 It describes the inputs and outputs of the different functions.
-Most of these function return a [Q promise][kriskowal-q].
+These functions are assumed to be asynchronuous are will be 'awaited'.
-Some of the function are called with a database context, allowing you to execute SQL inside your function.
+Some of the function are called with a database transaction context, allowing you to execute SQL inside your function within the current transaction.
 Such a database object can be used together with `sri4node.utils.prepareSQL()` and `sri4node.utils.executeSQL()`.
 Transaction demarcation is handled by sri4node, on a per-request-basis.
 That implies that `/batch` operations are all handled in a single transaction.
 For more details on batch operations see the [SRI specification][sri-specs-batch].

-### onread
+### columnToField

 Database columns are mapped 1:1 to keys in the output JSON object.
-The `onread` function receives these arguments :
+The `columnToField` function receives these arguments :

 - `key` is the key the function was registered on.
 - `element` is the the result of the query that was executed.